 NOTE 2: Some examples of the delivery of such AF guidance are shown in Annex D.

 An AF may deliver such guidance to the PCF via application guidance for URSP determination mechanisms defined in TS 23.502 [3] clause 4.15.6.x.
-This mechanism is defined only to deliver the guidance to a PCF of the HPLMN of the UE.
+This mechanism is defined only to deliver the guidance to a PCF of the home operator (HPLMN, Credentials Holder) of the UE.

 The usage of such guidance for URSP generation is defined in TS 23.503 [4] clause 6.6.2.2.